 - Tef is the staple crop of most Ethiopians.

-- Farmers produce tef mainly for the market because the market is reliable and the price less variable than for other crops.
+- Farmers produce tef mainly for the market because the market is reliable and the price less variable and increases from time to time than other crops.

 What are the big challenges of growing tef?

 - Tef has a lower yield than wheat or maize.
 The average national yield is 1.5 tonnes per hectare, but the potential yield in suitable growing areas is close to 3 tonnes per hectare.

 - Low productivity of the local varieties which are grown widely.

 - Lack of varieties suitable for varied agro-ecological conditions.

 - Tendency to lodging*.
 Yield losses can be 20%-25%.

 - Lack of appropriate row planter and other improved production equipment.

 - Weeding is labour-intensive and not always effective.

 - Land and environmental degradation, depletion of soil fertility and high input prices reduce productivity.